nick31415926/flask-chatgpt/README.md

 - **Dockerized Deployment** – Quickly deploy with `docker compose up -d --build`.

 ---
-NOTE: if running in docker, skip to step 5 as the dependencies will be installed in the docker container.

 ## 📦 Installation & Setup

 ### 1️⃣  Clone the Repository